tejugunreddy/rapptr-labs/README.md

 1. Used React hooks to create Login and To-do App
 2. Used Material UI to add inut fields with icons and styles to match the mock
 3. Tried both axios and fetch but running into issues while hitting rapptr endpoint
+4. Passed both emai land password but it says missing params..
+Attached screenshots for the same ..
-4. So byapssed it to test the flow
+5. So byapssed it to test the flow
-5. Once we login successfully, It should navigate to To Do app
+6. Once we login successfully, It should navigate to To Do app
-6. You can see the default two items on your first visit
+7. You can see the default two items on your first visit
-7. You can add new todo's, or edit existing ones
+8. You can add new todo's, or edit existing ones
-8. These get saved so that once we log back in, we see the same items.
+9. These get saved so that once we log back in, we see the same items.
-9. We can delete individual items and see the result persisted again.
+10. We can delete individual items and see the result persisted again.
-10. Once you hit logout it should return to login page.
+11. Once you hit logout it should return to login page.

 Used hooks, scss, materialUI